Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Planning

 \subsection{Feedback-Driven Planning}

-Feedback-driven planning treats the initial plan as a hypothesis to be refined through interaction.
-These systems recognize that user intent is often underspecified, evolving, or partially latent \citep{liu2025user, zhang2024askbeforeplan}, and employ iterative loops to converge on an optimal personalized solution \citep{suri2025structured, wang2023ltc}.
-We further organize feedback-driven planning by the source of feedback and how it updates the plan, including information-seeking clarification, mixed-initiative user revision, and non-user feedback signals.
+Feedback-driven planning treats an initial plan as a provisional hypothesis to be refined through interaction.
+It is motivated by the fact that user intent is often underspecified, evolving, or only partially observable \citep{liu2025user,zhang2024askbeforeplan}.
+Rather than committing to a fixed plan in a single pass, these systems iteratively update plans to converge toward a more personalized solution \citep{suri2025structured,wang2023ltc}.
+We organize this paradigm according to the source of feedback and how it updates the plan, including \textit{clarification seeking}, \textit{user revision}, and \textit{non-user feedback}.

 \paragraph{Clarification Seeking} A central challenge in feedback-driven personalized planning lies in deciding \emph{when} to ask for additional information: excessive clarification increases user burden, while premature commitment risks misinterpreting user-specific constraints or latent intent.
 Prior studies indicate that user requests in planning tasks are frequently underspecified or ambiguous \citep{liu2025user}, motivating approaches that treat clarification as decision-making under uncertainty.
 For instance, SAGE-Agent \citep{suri2025structured} formulates selective questioning as a POMDP and issues clarification queries only when the expected value of information outweighs interaction cost.
 Similarly, ECLAIR \citep{murzaku2025eclair} focuses on detecting missing arguments or ambiguous entities in user instructions and triggers targeted follow-up questions before committing to a plan.
 Additionally, Ask-before-Plan style frameworks \citep{zhang2024askbeforeplan} explicitly decouple clarification from plan synthesis, showing that resolving key uncertainties upfront improves robustness and downstream plan quality.
-Collectively, these methods establish clarification as a principled and integral component of feedback-driven personalized planning rather than an ad hoc interaction heuristic.